Outrage grows over police custody death in Mexico - WTMJ

 “I want justice for my daughter, because it isn’t fair what they did to her,” Arriaza said.
 “She was a woman who wasn’t armed, just for being a woman and I don’t know what happened.”

-Quintana Roo state prosecutors said Sunday they were investigating four municipal police officers in Salazar’s death.
+Tulum Mayor Victor Mas Tah said “I understand and share the outrage and pain of all of society.”
+He said the former police officers would be jailed in the coming hours.

+Manuel Barradas, owner of a small convenience store, said Salazar appeared “off” to him so when she approached his store he barred her entry.
+Authorities made no mention of Salazar being under the influence of anything in discussing the autopsy.
+Police detained her a short time later.

-Protest marches were scheduled for later Monday in Tulum and Mexico City.
+Protest marches were scheduled for later Monday in Tulum, Mexico City and San Salvador.

 The scenes were reminiscent of the death of George Floyd in Minneapolis in 2020.
 Floyd was declared dead after a white police officer pressed his knee against the Black man’s neck for about nine minutes, holding his position even after Floyd went limp.